hardcodes/lmtyas/README.md

 This way you can renew your certificates via [ACME-protocol](https://de.wikipedia.org/wiki/Automatic_Certificate_Management_Environment), e.g. using [certbot](https://certbot.eff.org/) and inform the server afterwards.

+See [acme-example](./resources/doc/acme-example.md) for a possible implementation with DNS proof.

 ## Security - API Token